joelchrono12/joelchrono12.ml/_posts/2021-08-03-some-podcasts-i-liked.md

 ## Into the Aether

 This is another gaming variety podcast, it is somewhat similar to RGTM, but quite more general and also with better quality audio.
-It has no significant structure and its quite rambly, but thats what I like about this podcast so much.
+It has no significant structure and its quite rambly, but that's what I like about this podcast so much.
 You can get started with any episode and binge it all the way, this one is a bit harder to listen to quickly because the hosts have a faster pace, but it is still really enjoyable.

 [Website](https://intothecast.online/) [RSS Link](https://feeds.transistor.fm/intotheaether)

 ## Destination Linux

 I had a bit of an adversion against most of Linux focused podcasts, I felt that they would talk about the same things over and over, and I was already quite repetitive with the Linux content I watch on video format.
 But DL proved me wrong!
-There are multiple hosts who talk about their Linux Journey week after week, and they have formed quite a big community, a network of fans and Linux enthusiasts, the podcast is quite cozy and the audio quality is fantastic, I find the intro music super cringey, but its tolerable enough.
+There are multiple hosts who talk about their Linux Journey week after week, and they have formed quite a big community, a network of fans and Linux enthusiasts, the podcast is quite cozy and the audio quality is fantastic, I find the intro music super cringe, but its tolerable enough.
 I really recommend this one if you are a fan of Linux and FOSS.

 [Website](https://destinationlinux.org) [RSS Link](https://destinationlinux.org/feed/mp3/)

 ## The WAN Show

 You can think whatever you want about Linus Media Group, but this podcast is just great.
-Listening to the hot takes of Linus against whatever dumb thing a company does each week is super fun, and these guys really know how to make ad segways seamless, I dont even like the idea of skipping them because of how integrated they are with inside jokes and charisma.
+Listening to the hot takes of Linus against whatever dumb thing a company does each week is super fun, and these guys really know how to make ad segways seamless, I don't even like the idea of skipping them because of how integrated they are with inside jokes and charisma.
 Luke feels like an audience mirror most of the time eager to see Linus rant about whatever is going on.
 It is a great show and I absolutely love it.

 [Website](https://www.youtube.com/playlist?list=PL8mG-RkN2uTw7PhlnAr4pZZz2QubIbujH) [RSS Link](https://anchor.fm/s/3cbbb3b8/podcast/rss)